markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 16 - Why Am I so Angry?

-So, full disclosure.
+Let me be completely open with you.
 I've been getting coaching.
 Full on Agile coaching of the don't say much and let the client work it out for themselves kind.

 I don't know how many sessions we've had, but it's more than ten.
 At the very end of my last session she asked me if she could "share" something with me.
 That's Agile coach speak for mentioning that she has an opinion.